Official Cruelty-Free Makeup Brands in 2023

 Pacifica is nature-inspired, from the ingredients to the shade names, and has a feminine, dreamy vibe.

-The brand’s offering is very expansive, and you could safely purchase any kind of animal-free cosmetics from them.
+The brand’s offering is costly, and you could safely purchase animal-free cosmetics.

 Above all, I recommend starting with the super shimmery ‘Get Lit Multi-High Light’ or the ‘Lavender Moon’ body lotion.